rheav/rheav/README.md

 I'm currently working as a Technical Account Manager here in Brazil, where my journey involves both building technical solutions and learning.
 Those are my priorities right now:

-- Doing the Rocketseat React Ignire journey.
+- Studying the Rocketseat Ignite React journey.
-- Working on ambientChill, a small front-end personal project.
+- Working on ambientChill, a small front-end personal project using React.
 - Trying to complete Red Hot Chilli Peppers' Throw Away Your Television outro that John rocks in Slane Castle, 2003 - probably the toughest of this list.

 ## 📊 Stats